linode/docs/docs/guides/email/mail-in-a-box/how-to-create-an-email-server-with-mail-in-a-box/index.md

 There can be a delay while your registrar sends these changes to the TLD (top-level domain) name servers.
 Most reputable registrars and TLD name servers are able to update their records quickly, though it can take up to 24 hours.
 If you'd like to confirm that the changes have been made, see the [Verify DNS Changes](/docs/guides/custom-name-servers/#verify-dns-changes) section of the registering a custom name server guide linked above.

-If you don't see your custom names servers in the dig output within an hour of registering them, there may be an issue with the registration or propagation process.
+If you don't see your custom name servers in the dig output within an hour of registering them, there may be an issue with the registration or propagation process.
 Contact your registrar for help resolving any issues.

 ## Install Mail-in-a-Box